xNaCly/libjson/README.md

 > WARNING: libjson is currently a work in progress :)

-Fast and minimal JSON parser written in and for go
+Fast and minimal JSON parser written in and for Go with a JIT query language

 ```go
 package main